dysbulic/ShareIt/README.md

 * [DropBox](https://dl-web.dropbox.com/spa/je1wmwnmw0lbae2/ShareIt!/index.html)
 * [GitHub] (http://piranna.github.com/ShareIt)

-The peer connections are managed by an external signaling channel.
-Currently is being used primarily [PubNub](http://www.pubnub.com) and [SimpleSignaling] (https://github.com/piranna/SimpleSignaling) using a test server hosted on Nodejitsu, but it's being researched to use some more standard and distributed signaling protocols in an annonimous way so could be dropped this single-point-of-failure.
+The peer connections are managed by an external handshake channel.
+Currently is being used primarily [PubNub](http://www.pubnub.com) and [SimpleSignaling] (https://github.com/piranna/SimpleSignaling) using a test server hosted on Nodejitsu, but it's being researched to use some more standard and distributed handshake protocols in an annonimous way so this single-point-of-failure could be dropped.

 Regarding to the browser, it's recomended to use a high edge one.
 Test are being done on Chromium v24 at this moment and currently it's the only officially